BCBA® Certification & Requirements: A Step-by-Step Guide

 Qualifying Graduate Degrees

-To become a BCBA® through a Master’s program (like in Path 1), the BACB handbook says students must get their degrees from ABAI-accredited or ABAI-recognized schools.
+To become a BCBA® through a master’s program (like in Path 1), students must earn their degree from APBA-accredited or ABAI-accredited/recognized school.
 Fairly cut and dry.

 Step 2.
 Complete Experience Requirements

-Except for the postdoctoral experience path, earning BCBA® certification requires completing up to 2,000 hours of fieldwork in applied behavior analysis.
-However, there are some other requirements to consider before beginning
+Except for the postdoctoral experience path, earning BCBA® certification requires completing between 1,500 and 2,000 hours of fieldwork in applied behavior analysis.
+However, there are some other requirements to consider before beginning.

 First, students may not start fieldwork until they:

 With all of that in place, BCBA® hopefuls can begin their hands-on education in behavior analysis.
-Every month (the length of a single supervision period), students must complete no more than 130 and no less than 20 hours of fieldwork.
+Every month (the length of a single supervision period), students must complete between 20 (minimum) and 130 (maximum) hours of fieldwork.
 This will be a blend of supervised hours and independent hours.
 All required fieldwork must be completed within a five-year time frame from beginning to end.

 Acceptable Activities and How They’re Broken Down